trixi-framework/KROME.jl/README.md

 Fortran library for including chemistry and microphysics in astrophysics simulations.

-**NOTE:** This package is highly experimental and currently works only with a
+**NOTE: This package is in its early stages and still highly experimental!
-          single example.
+        Some things might not work yet, and implementation details may change at any time without warning.**

 ## Prerequisites